Sara Cox: Stalking incident

-In July 2017 a convicted child sex offender named Anthony Collins was convicted of stalking Cox, after sending her and her husband Ben a series of letters.
+In July 2017, a convicted child sex offender named Anthony Collins was convicted of stalking Cox, after sending her and her husband Ben a series of letters.
 He had sent the letters to her home address, which he reportedly obtained after purchasing the address for £17.
 He subsequently pleaded guilty to harassment and was sentenced to 16 months in prison.

 Charitable activity

 Cox was one of 52 celebrities contributing to a children's story entitled Once Upon a Time to promote a new charity directory inquiries number 118 520.
-The book will be auctioned with the profits going to the NSPCC.
-Cox is also a named supporter of the animal charity PDSA, and has promoted the charity by being photographed with her pet dog, Snoop, by the late Lord Lichfield.
+The book was auctioned with the profits going to the NSPCC.
+Cox is also a supporter of the animal charity PDSA, and has promoted the charity by being photographed with her pet dog, Snoop, by the late Lord Lichfield.

-Cox and other celebrities entered the women's race (The Magnolia Cup) fundraising for the charity Great Ormond Street at Glorious Goodwood on 28 July 2011.
-She came ninth.

 Cox has also been an ambassador for Centrepoint—the UK's charity for homeless young people—since 2000, making her its longest serving celebrity supporter.
-She takes part in the charity's flagship fundraising event, Sleep Out, every year, sleeping outside in a London location with around 800 other fundraisers.
-She also gives her time to Centrepoint for other events, messages of support and fundraising promotions.

 In 2006, Cox participated as a celebrity showjumper in the BBC's Sport Relief event Only Fools on Horses.

-From 09:30 on 20 March 2017 to 09:30 on 21 March 2017, Cox did a 24-hour danceathon on her own on BBC Radio 2, raising money for Comic Relief, Red Nose Day.
+From 09:30 on 20 March 2017 to 09:30 on 21 March 2017, Cox performed a solo 24-hour danceathon on Radio 2, raising money for Comic Relief, Red Nose Day.
 She raised over £800,000 for Red Nose Day according to the commentary on television and the newspaper Manchester Evening News.

+In November 2025, Cox undertook the Great Northern Marathon Challenge to raise money for BBC Children in Need.
+She covered the 135 miles from Kielder Forest to Pudsey in Leeds on foot over a period of 5 days.
+During the live broadcast of Children in Need on Friday 14 November 2025 it was announced that the total raised by Cox was £9,523,028.